jacobodiko/Excel-Coffee-Sales-Dashboard/README.md

 - **Region-wise Sales Breakdown**: Visual summary of sales data by region, allowing for regional performance analysis.
 - **Agent Performance**: A dynamic chart showcasing the sales performance of individual sales representatives.

----

-## How to Use This Project

-To explore this Excel dashboard, download the project files from this repository and open them in Excel.
-You can interact with the slicers, pivot tables, and charts to view different aspects of the sales data.
-The dashboard is designed to be dynamic, so any changes to the underlying data will automatically reflect in the visualizations.

-For more projects, visit my [GitHub profile](https://github.com/jacobodiko).